 The University of Georgia Griffin Campus (also known as the Georgia Experiment Station) is on the north side of Griffin, GA and the east side of US Highways 19 and 41.
 Click here for directions to the Campus.
 When you register for the workshop, we will forward in-state directions to you as part of your confirmation package.

 Lodging Facility and Accommodations

-In addition to our “preferred” hotels, there are other hotels in Griffin.
+In addition to our “preferred” hotel, there are other hotels in Griffin.
 If you register for the workshop, you will receive a confirmation packet which will include a listing of hotels in Griffin.
-You must make your own hotel reservations.
+Note that you must make your own hotel reservations.
 If you have any special needs, please let us know in the space provided on the registration form.
 We will do our best to assist you.
 Contact the Office of Continuing Education if you need more information.

 Qualifications for Application

 - Participants should be university graduates currently engaged in crop production or agro-ecosystems related research, teaching, extension, outreach, or planning.

 - Participants should have some understanding of crop and soil science and be relatively familiar with the terminology used in these fields.
 An in-depth knowledge, however, is not a prerequisite.

 - Participants should be familiar with personal computers and the Windows operating environment.